A young man's strange erotic journey around the globe

 Two local dudes who agreed to show me and my Canadian buddy, Nabeel, the area around the Buriganga

 Morning swim in the black-as-ink Buriganga.
-I’d probably opt to put a condom on and a butt plug in before taking a dip.
+Unlike these fellas here, I’d probably opt to put a condom on and a butt plug in before taking a dip.

 A fancy boy with a perfect hairdo relaxing during his transport

 Shittily fuzzy picture of children on the trash-strewn shore of the Buriganga near a local market